Bower Fold

-Bower Fold in Stalybridge, Greater Manchester, England, is the home ground of Stalybridge Celtic football club and formerly Oldham rugby league club.
+Bower Fold in Stalybridge, Greater Manchester, England, is the home ground of Stalybridge Celtic football club and Oldham R.L.F.C..

 History

 There has been a ground at Bower Fold since 1906.
 The current main stand was built in 1996, with the covered stand at the Town End (Joe Jackson Stand) dating from 1994.
 The main stand replaced a wooden one dating from 1909, which held 500 fans, before being converted to tip-up seating with a reduced capacity of around 400 persons.
 The Lord Pendry Stand (named after the local politician Tom Pendry) opened in 2004, replacing a covered terrace dating from the 1950s.
 The Mottram End cover stems from construction starting in the 1970s and finishing in the mid-1980s.
 The main stand, holding about 700 people, is all seated.
 Its opposite stand, the Lord Pendry stand has 652 seats.

 It is possible for the ground to be segregated with self-contained areas which include separate turnstiles, refreshment facilities and toilets (though this is rarely necessary).
 The away fans' area in this case is uncovered.
 The next area (clockwise from the away fans' area) around the ground is the Lockwood and Greenwood stand which is a covered standing area.
 This area is popular with home fans when Stalybridge are kicking towards this goal.
 Next is an uncovered standing area, followed by the Lord Pendry Stand (a seated area) with a capacity of approximately three hundred.
 Next is a small uncovered area followed by the covered Joe Jackson stand.
 The club shop and bar are behind this stand.
 Away fans are allowed to use the bar and there is no admission charge.
 Next are the main turnstiles, refreshment facilities and disabled spectators' area.